Metformin (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease, heart failure, blood circulation problems, kidney disease, liver disease, anemia, an adrenal gland or pituitary gland disorder, or a vitamin B12 deficiency.
-Tell your doctor if you had a heart attack.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, heart failure, blood circulation problems, anemia, metabolic acidosis, an adrenal gland or pituitary gland disorder, vitamin B12 deficiency, or had a heart attack.
 Tell your doctor if you drink alcohol.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine before you have surgery, an x-ray, CT scan, or other medical test.